Semiha Mutlu

+Career

 She began racewalking at the age of 18, and is currently a member of the İzmir Büyükşehir Belediyespor.
 Mutlu is the holder of the national record in 20000m walk (track) with 1:44.38.
 She is qualified to represent Turkey in the 20km walk event at the⋅2012 Olympics in London.

+Doping violations

 In 2015 Mutlu was banned from sport for 30 months after abnormal deviations in her biological passport profile was found.

+In 2019, Mutlu received a second doping violation and a resulting eight year ban from competition.

 Personal bests

 According to All Athletics Database, her personal bests are: